 Even though you might not want to hear it (or maybe you do!), back to school is right around the corner.
 We still have about 4 weeks left but half the summer break is definitely behind us.
 One thing I hear often from moms is that they really don’t enjoy packing lunches.
 I know it can become tiresome trying to think of different options each week but I actually love packing my kids’ lunches with healthy foods If you like lists and being organized, you will love what’s coming!
 This fun Printable Lunch Planner (shopping list and lunch packing list) might be something that will help you stay organized and enjoy packing school lunches more.
 You can use this free printable throughout the school year and I’ll even give you a quick list of healthy lunch ideas my kids enjoy.

 To make life a little easier, I have actually designed the lunch list page for you!
 This Printable School Lunch Planner has a section for your grocery list and the other part is where you will write down what will be in your child’s lunch each day of the week.
 This will save you from scrounging through your pantry every single morning wondering what you are going to pack!

 This Printable School Lunch Planner will help you stay organized and make packing lunch for you or your children so much easier.
 All you have to do is print it off.
 Go ahead and print a handful off so you will have them handy for your weekly lunch planning.

 Healthy Lunch Ideas For Kids

-I’m no health expert but here are a few healthier lunch items that my kids really do enjoy:
+Here are a few healthier lunch items that my kids really do enjoy:

-- Turkey and cheese tortilla wrap or almond butter and banana tortilla wrap *Grab a pack of wraps and you can make different kinds for each day of the week.
+- Turkey and cheese tortilla wrap or almond butter and banana tortilla wrap.
+Grab a pack of wraps and you can make different kinds for each day of the week.